 It is hard to recover from gardening disasters like that.
 I didn’t even realize my mistake until months later when I wondered where my ‘new’ plants were.

 The sting of lost money, the holes that should have been filled.
 And I really wanted that blue color.
 Ouch.
 I am still cursing myself.
-But this isn’t a sport for the weak spirited.
-After six long baptisia-free years, I’ve licked my wounds enough, and I am finally ready to try again.
+But gardneing isn’t a sport for the weak spirited.
+After many long baptisia-free years, I’ve licked my wounds enough, and I am finally ready to try again.

-I’m particularly inspired by the newer colors.
+I’m particularly inspired by the newer colors of baptisia.
 While I still want that blue, I am more seduced by the wine color of Baptisia ‘Dutch Chocolate’, the soft pink of Baptisia ‘Pink Truffles’ and the dark buds of Baptisia ‘Vanilla Cream’ that open to creamy white flowers.

 Maybe it is a blessing.
 Had those original plants lived, they would be huge by now.
 And I’m sure I wouldn’t remove them to make space for something fresher and more exciting.
 This is how you have to think in this gardening game, every failure happens for a reason; always look at the bright-side.